Hematite Iron Oxide

 There are applications requiring heat transfer and hematite has high heat conductivity making it an attractive, low cost, specialty filler to meet such requirements.
 Hematite has a thermal conductivity of 12.5 Wcm-1K-1, which is exceptionally high, more than double the conductivity of magnetite and 3-4 times higher than for common fillers like barium sulfate and calcium carbonate (calcite).

 Hematite is a multi-functional filler for plastics.
 Although not yet widely known, it has high potential.
 This article and the information below serve, hopefully, to increase awareness of the specialty filler and what it can do.
-Phantom Plastics has assembled a large amount of information on hematite to help customers develop new applications.
+Phantom Plastics has assembled a large amount of information to help customers develop new applications.
 High purity hematite filler is now commercially available.
 Contact us for more information and to arrange samples.